 Also keep in mind, if using Excel to budget that not all budget preparers have the same version.
 This can result in corrupt files, formula and linking issues, as well as saving issues.
 Bright says this is a good reason to employ the standardized format of a web-based property management accounting system.

-7. Establish who’s is on first
+7. Establish who’s on first

 Determine who will update forecasts and make sure they are linked or visible to the budget preparers.
 Make sure there is a clear plan on who will be updating specific sections of the budget.
 Being able to compare where the property will finish the year and begin the new budget year are critical.

-8. Check and Cross check
+8. Check and cross check

 Ensure there are variance reports to compare year-over-year dollar and percentage variances using forecast information.
 After reviewing annualize information, check each line item to make sure that monthly values makes sense.
 A novice budget preparer can easily miss entering a monthly value or just copy values from previous year’s budgets.